mwaeckerlin/reverse-proxy/README.md

 On your computer start any number of services, then start a `mwaeckerlin/reverse-proxy` and link to all your docker services.
 The link alias must be the FQDN, the fully qualified domain name of your service.

 In addidion, you can add environment variables that start with `redirect-` or `forward-` for an additional redirect or an additional forward, e.g. the following redirects from your old host at `old-host.com` to your new host at `new-host.org`, similary `-e forward-old-host.com=new-host.org` adds a forward:

         docker run -d -e redirect-old-host.com=new-host.org reverse-proxy

 For special characters use hexadecimal ASCII code, as in URL encoding, so if you need to append a path, use `%2f` instead of slash `/` in the path.

+Rules to redirect the dummy-www-prefix to the host without prefix are automatically added, so don't prepend `www.` to your hostnames.

 Example: